Jameel-Raza/EV-Basics-Simulink/README.md

 Some simulations are preliminary academic models and may be refined or validated further over time.

-# Requirements
+## Requirements
 - MATLAB (R2022a or later recommended)
 - Simulink
-- Simscape Electrical
+- Simscape Electrical OR Specialized Power Systems

-# Disclaimer
+## Disclaimer
 These models are for educational use only and are not intended for commercial or safety-critical EV design.